Bradford (CDP), Vermont

-Bradford is a census-designated places in the town of Bradford, Orange County, Vermont, United States.
+Bradford is a census-designated place in the town of Bradford, Orange County, Vermont, United States.
 The population was 907 at the 2020 census.
 The village disincorporated on December 1, 2004.
 The village became a census-designated place in 2008.
 The central commercial and residential portion of the village is listed on the National Register of Historic Places as the Bradford Village Historic District.

 History

 Bradford was established in the early 19th century, the steep drop of the Waits River recognized as a source of water power for industrial use.
-Asa Low spearheaded development of that industry, building a brick grist mill in 1847.
+Asa Low spearheaded the development of that industry, building a brick grist mill in 1847.
 The village saw continued prosperity through the 19th century.
 The historic district designated in 1975 comprises 81 commercial, public, and religious buildings showcasing architectural styles from Federal and Greek Revival to Italianate and Romanesque.
 It includes the commercial business district of the village, the former industrial area near the Waits River, and adjacent residential areas.